dihydrro/config/README.md

     `echo ":source $HOME/.dihy_config/.vimrc" >> $HOME/.vimrc`

+if you want to bind the unnamedplus register into your clipboard you need a vim version with +clipboard.

+    `vim --version | grep clipboard`

+to see if available, an easy way of getting it if it's not is to install `gvim`

 if you wan't to use the js|ts linter you need to install this:

     `npm install [--global|--save|--save-dev] tslint typescript`